 The weird central figure is surely no native animal, although the shoulder-neck area is too badly weathered for the viewer to be able to make out the original outline.The strong suggestion of cloven hoofs is unique.
 Note the same animal below this one’s belly – not identifiable either, but far more typical of the other animals on the site.
 Even the canoe, if we so interpret the lower part of the painting, is strikingly different from others elsewhere.

 As a comparison, here is how David Boyle saw the same panel in his 1892 visit.
-His ordering system goes from south to north so by the time he got to this face he was up to #37.
+His ordering system goes from south to north, so by the time he got to this Face, he was up to #37.

-Just underneath and to the south of Face II is what could be interpreted in the Ojibwa worldview as a water level cave entrance for the maymaygweshi, the very creatures that the shaman would come to meet.
+Just underneath and to the south of Face II is what could be interpreted in the Ojibwa worldview as a water-level cave entrance for the maymaygweshi, the very creatures the shaman would come to meet.
 (See the above face overview photo for the exact location.)
 Next to the rock indent are the pictographs seen in the image below, more cryptic and indecipherable lines, including three sets of vertical parallel ones.

 Are these a hare’s ears on this strange small figure?
 Or large feathers?
 If it is Ojibwa in origin we could make out a case for its representing Nanabozho, legendary hero and “demigod’, traditionally a hare.
 (99-100)

-And of the left side of the face, he asks about what some have called “the picket fence” –
+And of the left side of the Face, he asks about what some have called “the picket fence” –